PingOne Native SDKs

 5. Monitor Play Integrity API usage

 If your quota for Play Integrity API usage is reached, users could end up getting blocked.
 So it's important to monitor Play Integrity usage.
-For more information on usage tiers and requesting a higher quota, see API usage tiers.
+For more information on usage tiers and requesting a higher quota, refer to API usage tiers.

 6. Request a higher quota if needed